microsoft/FrameworkDetector/README.md

 A Detector requires _at least_ one Required check group, but can have many.
 Any required check group that passes will indicate detection.
 All checks within a group must pass for that group to pass.

 Optional groups can also be defined, they have no impact on detection.
 They are not aggregated, just tagged with the group name.

+#### Inputs / Data Flow

+The CLI program (below) translates user intent to inspect a target application (e.g. by process id) and translates that to a CLR object, like `Process`.

+Within FrameworkDetector we have an `InputHelper` class which knows how to construct a collection of `IInputType` objects based on the target object for all the inputs that type can provide.
+For instance, a `Process` may be able to provide a `ProcessInput`, an `ExecutableInput` from its MainModule, and an `InstalledPackageInput` from the installed app registry on the system.

+Each `IInputType<T>` knows how to extract relevant data from the target object of type `T` via a factory method `CreateAndInitializeDataSourcesAsync`.
+This method extracts the required information to populate the various `IDataSource` interfaces for that input.
+It stores the DataSource information in various `*Metadata` records which are **not** dependent on the underlying CLR instances.
+This allows any `IInputType` object to be serialized easily and enables the FrameworkDetector to re-process detections later without having to have access to the original target of inspection.

+Inputs are then passed into the DetectionEngine and can be looped through by each type of check.
+Each check can easily identify the data it needs by inspecting if the `IInputType` implements the given `IDataSource` interface it requires.

 ### FrameworkDetector.CLI